 Employers who enroll for E-verify services should verify the identity and employment eligibility of newly hired employees by electronically matching the information in the Form I-9, against the Social Security Administration (SSA) and the Department of Homeland Security (DHS) records.

-But, E-verify is not a replacement for Form I-9.
+Remember, E-verify is not a replacement for Form I-9.

 Here are a few of the common mistakes employers/ employees commit while completing the form: